botto/wgborg/README.md

 This will compile with less optimizations and the gdb as sudo.

 ## Todo for an initial working version
-- Clean up after ourselves
+- [x] Clean up after ourselves
-- Switch to bbolt db (want less deps)
+- [ ] Set up remaing api endpoints
-- Set up remaing api endpoints
+- [ ] Refactor store so it's pluggable (i.e.: sqlite, bbolt, consul)

 ## Disclaimer